mako-ng/NGDevAssessment/README.txt

  Regular hours are all hours worked up until 40 for the work week.
  Overtime hours are all hours worked over 40 for the work week.

- For this exercise, a work week is seven consecutive days, starting on Sunday.
+ For this exercise, a "work week" is considered seven consecutive days, starting on Sunday at midnight.

          Example 1                 Example 2
      -----------------         -----------------
       Mo 1/20 8 hours	         	Fr 1/17 8 hours
       Tu 1/21 8 hours           Sa 1/18 8 hours
       We 1/22 8 hours           Su 1/19 8 hours
       Th 1/23 8 hours           Mo 1/20 8 hours